 2. Is there anything you regret doing with me?

-Asking your partner what they regret having done with you is likely to evoke responses which, more often than not, will be controversial.
-For instance, if they say that they regret meeting you the first time (even if said in good humor), you will likely be offended no end!
+Asking your partner what they regret having done with you is likely to evoke responses that, more often than not, will be controversial.
+For instance, if they say that they regret meeting you the first time (even if said in good humor), you will likely be offended no end.
+This is a tricky question that you must ask at your own peril and only if you’re prepared to handle whatever response comes your way.

 3. Do you believe in falling in love with more than one person at the same time?

-If your partner is honest in their answer, and says yes, you will invariably judge them for having polygamous or polyamorous thoughts.
-Often times, some people do have idealistic views but so long as they do not act on these views, this should not cause any problems.
+If your partner is honest in their answer and says yes, you will invariably judge them for having polygamous or polyamorous thoughts.
+Not to mention, the lingering trust issues that will follow.
+Oftentimes, people have views that are far from the idealistic notions of committed love.
+But so long as they do not act on these views, this should not cause any problems.
+Your relationship will certainly benefit from not venturing into the territory of such controversial topics for couples.

 4. Would you contemplate keeping your relationship open?